 then $D$ contains a directed cycle whose length is divisible by $k$.} \end{theorem} \begin{remark} {\em By Corollary~\ref{corollary: Knuth} and the proof of Theorem~\ref{theorem: Alon and Linial, 1989}, the condition in \eqref{eq: Alon and Linial, 1989} can be relaxed to } \end{remark}

-For completeness, we provide a more detailed version of the proof from \cite[p.~88]{AlonSpencer2016} or \cite[Theorem~2.3]{AlonL89}. \begin{proof} We may assume that all out-degrees are equal to $\delta$.
-Indeed, by deleting arcs if necessary, we obtain a spanning subgraph of $D$ in which every vertex has out-degree $\delta$ while the maximum in-degree remains at most $\Delta$.
-Any directed cycle in this spanning subgraph is also present in $D$; in particular, so is any cycle whose length is divisible by $k$.
+For completeness, we present a more detailed version of the proof appearing in \cite[p.~88]{AlonSpencer2016} and \cite[Theorem~2.3]{AlonL89}. \begin{proof} We may assume that all out-degrees are equal to $\delta$.
+Indeed, by deleting arcs if necessary, we obtain a spanning subgraph of $D$ in which every vertex has out-degree $\delta$, while the maximum in-degree remains at most $\Delta$.
+Any directed cycle in this spanning subgraph is also present in $D$; in particular, so is any directed cycle whose length is divisible by $k$.

 We use the LLL to show that there exists a vertex coloring $c \colon V \to [k]$ such that every vertex $v \in V$ has an out-neighbor $u$ with $c(u) \equiv c(v) + 1 \pmod{k}$.

 We first show that the existence of such a $k$-coloring implies the theorem.
 Let $c \colon V \to [k]$ be such a coloring.
 Since $D$ is finite and every vertex has out-degree at least~1, we may construct a directed walk as follows.
 Start at some vertex $v_1 \in V$, and for each $i \geq 1$, choose an out-neighbor $v_{i+1}$ of $v_i$ with $c(v_{i+1}) \equiv c(v_i) + 1 \pmod{k}$.
 Since $D$ is finite, some vertex must repeat.
 Let $j$ be the smallest index such that $v_j = v_\ell$ for some $\ell < j$.
 Consider the directed cycle